akeller/GDC-workshop/README.md

 # Hands On Watson SDK for Unity Workshop

+**Not tested for Watson SDK for Unity version 3+, please use 2.x until this content is updated.**

 Please arrive with [Unity](https://unity3d.com/) installed on your laptop.
 The personal license will work just fine.

 You will also need an IDE to write C#.
 You can select Visual Studio to be included in the install of Unity.